The list below includes confidential and non-confidential resources at WSU and in the Everett community.

 These offices share information only on a need-to-know basis but cannot guarantee confidentiality.
 Unless designated as a confidential resource, WSU employees are required to report incidents of sexual harassment and misconduct to CCR or the WSU Title IX Coordinator.

-CCR works closely with OSC on student matters or HRS on employee matters involving discrimination, sexual harassment and sexual misconduct.
-CCR conducts investigations, makes findings of fact, determines whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct (Executive Policy 15) was violated.
+CCR works closely with CCS on student matters or HRS on employee matters involving discrimination, sexual harassment, and sexual misconduct.
+CCR conducts investigations, makes findings of fact, and determines whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct (Executive Policy 15) was violated.
 CCR also provides trainings about discrimination, sexual harassment, and sexual misconduct.
-Interpretive services available.
+Interpretive services are available.
 French 225, 509-335-8288.

 CCS administers the student conduct system and addresses potential violations of the WSU Standards of Conduct for Students.
 CCS participates in investigative meetings with CCR and addresses any disciplinary action, as appropriate, after the investigation is complete.
 French Ad 130, 509-335-4532.

 HRS assists individuals with their employment needs.
 509-335-4521.

 DOS can assist you in coordinating resources and support, such as making changes in classes or your schedule.
 This office also can help your resolve housing issues, notify faculty if you will be leaving campus for a short time, and assist you with other challenges you may encounter.
 This office also has Student Conduct Advisors available to help students understand the conduct process, resources, and their options.